r57zone/RE4ExtendedControl/README.md

 1. Extract [archive](https://github.com/r57zone/RE4ExtendedControl/releases) to the game folder `C:\Games\ResidentEvil4\Bin32` (in the subfolder `Bin32`).
 2. If necessary, change the parameters in the `xinput1_3.ini` configuration file.
 You can disable right stick aiming and quick access to weapons by default, also you can disable them during the game on the keys `ALT + 9` and `ALT + 0`.
 3. In the game, go to Settings → Joystick Settings → Xbox 360 Joystick → Button Binding → Type II.
+4. In the graphics settings, switch to 60 frames per second.

 ## Download
 >Version for Windows 7, 8.1, 10, 11.